winston-1984/dev.bitshares.works/docs/bts_guide/assets-faq.rst

 * Issuer

-      There is one Issuer for each UIA or MPA, which controls access to the asset permissions.
-The UIA Issuer owns the fee revenue of the UIA asset and the sole power to issue new UIA Assets to UIA Holders.
+      At core level, there is one `issuer` for each UIA or MPA, which controls access to the asset permissions.
+As the MPA `issuer` cannot actually issue shares, they are referred to in this document as the MPA Admin.

-      The MPA Issuer owns the fee revenue of the MPA.
-However, unlike a UIA Issuer, the MPA Issuer cannot issue shares of MPA's.
-MPA's must be borrowed into existance through call orders, by MPA Borrowers, and those contracts are subject to Oracle published price feeds subject to MPA Issuer permission.
-One becomes an MPA Holder through buying the MPA from a Borrower.

-      The power of Issuer can be transferred to another user.
-All control of the Asset Permissions moves with the power of Issuer.

 * User Issued Asset (UIA) Options: